daveaglick/daveaglick/Input/posts/announcing-scripty.md

 # How To Get It

-The easiest way to get up and running is to install the `Scripty.MsBuild` NuGet package into an existing project.
+The easiest way to get up and running is to install the [Scripty.MsBuild NuGet package](https://www.nuget.org/packages/Scripty.MsBuild/) into an existing project.
 Then just create a script file with a `.csx` extension, add it to your project, and watch the magic happen on your next build.
-Alternatively, you can install the Scripty Visual Studio extension to add custom tool support for code generation outside the build process.
+Alternatively, you can install the [Scripty Visual Studio extension](https://visualstudiogallery.msdn.microsoft.com/52c02bb2-1d79-476e-82fb-5abfbfe6b3e4) to add custom tool support for code generation outside the build process.
+It's also possible to run Scripty on the command line with the [Scripty package](https://www.nuget.org/packages/Scripty/) or to embed the scripty engine with the [Scripty.Core package](https://www.nuget.org/packages/Scripty.Core/), though these are more advanced scenarios.

 More information, documentation, and source code is available at the GitHub repository: [https://github.com/daveaglick/Scripty](https://github.com/daveaglick/Scripty).